With the holidays just around the corner, I thought it was fitting to reiterate the importance of being kind.

 The stranger’s note was so detailed, that I was more taken aback by his sheer kindness than the incident itself.
-After all, cars unfortunately get dinged and scratched all the time in parking lots, and this person could have so easily just ignored what he saw – given that the time of the incident was right around the start of the evening rush hour – but he actually took the time to write out a detailed note.
+After all, cars unfortunately get dinged and scratched all the time in parking lots, and this person could have so easily just ignored what he saw – given that the time of the incident was right around the start of the evening rush hour – but he actually took the time to write out a detailed note depicting the entire incident.

 Luckily, the damage ended up not being as bad as it had initially looked, so I decided not to pursue further action because it would have been more hassle than it was worth, but I was truly humbled by this stranger’s act of kindness.
 His empathy was so apparent and it just made me happy to know that amid all the negativity that we are surrounded by, good, well-intention people do exist.
 So, Terry, I thank you.

 Another example of how a random act of kindness can go a long way was a heartfelt story that was recently in the news:

 A woman from Michigan bought a cake from a local bakery when it was given to her as shown in the photo below.
 Instead of disputing the poor nature of the writing, she smiled and thanked the employee and was ready to cash out.
 At that point, she was informed by another employee, that the person who wrote on the cake should not have because she is autistic, but that the patron’s kindness and acceptance probably went a long way for her.

 Read the full story here.